Spectral Metric and Einstein Functionals: Introduction

-In Section 5 we propose the extension of functionals to the noncommutative realm, focusing in Section\,\ref{51} on Laplacian on noncommutative tori, where outer derivations are interpreted as vector fields.
-We prove that the spectral Einstein tensor vanishes identically for the conformally rescaled geometry of the noncommutative 2-torus (Theorem 5.2) and provide an explicit and compact formula for the spectral Einstein and metric tensors for the 4-torus.
-In Section\,\ref{52} we propose the generalisation of the spectral metric and Einstein functionals over noncommutative differential forms for spectral triples on conformally rescaled noncommutative 2 and 4-tori, showing that the spectral Einstein functional vanishes again for the conformally rescaled spectral triple over noncommutative 2-torus (Proposition 5.10) and provide an explicit formula for the spectral metric and Einstein functionals for the noncommutative 4-torus.
-Furthermore, we discuss also these functionals for finitely summable and regular spectral triples and illustrate how these functionals behave under tensoring a finite summable regular spectral triple with the simplest non-trivial finite triple over $\IC^2$.
+In Section~\ref{sec5} we propose an extension of these functionals to the noncommutative realm, focusing in Section~\ref{51} on Laplacian on noncommutative tori, where outer derivations are interpreted as vector fields.
+We prove that the spectral Einstein tensor vanishes identically for the conformally rescaled geometry of the noncommutative 2-torus (\xch{\reftext{Proposition~\ref{prop5.2}}}{Theorem 5.2}) and provide an explicit and compact formula for the spectral Einstein and metric tensors for the 4-torus.
+In Section~\ref{52} we propose the generalisation of the spectral metric and Einstein functionals on noncommutative differential forms for spectral triples on conformally rescaled noncommutative 2 and 4-tori, showing that also the contravariant spectral Einstein functional vanishes for the conformally rescaled spectral triple on noncommutative 2-torus (\reftext{Proposition~\ref{prop5.10}}) and provide an explicit formula for the spectral metric and Einstein functionals for the noncommutative 4-torus.
+Furthermore, we discuss also these functionals for finitely summable and regular spectral triples and illustrate how these functionals behave under tensoring a finite summable regular spectral triple with the simplest non-trivial finite triple on $\mathbb{C}^{2}$.

 The Appendix provides a few formulae and computations of pseudodifferential symbols, which are used in proofs.